Our correspondent, Adi, shares her once-in-a-lifetime meal at ‘the best restaurant in the world,’ Noma, in Copenhagen, Denmark. Yes, we’re jealous!

 After our meal, we kindly asked if it was possible to have a tour of the kitchen and one of the chefs was more than happy to assist us.
 I was impressed by the openness they have toward the guests, and the willingness to share their knowledge.

 Eating at Noma is not cheap.
 Our meal, paired with the juice menu, set us back $800.
 [Noma’s menu costs 1700DDK per person, plus 700DDK for juice pairings, or 1100DDK for wines.]
 It was something we had saved money for and will likely not happen again for a while.
-However, it’s the perfect gift for a very special occasion or for a long-time wish.
+However, it’s the perfect gift for an exceptional occasion or a long-time wish.

 I want to thank the staff, for the outstanding treatment we received in the 2 hours spent with them, and to Chef René Redzepi for sharing his knowledge of food with the world.
 It is truly a gift.